fventuri/rsp-recorder/README.md

 In the dual tuner case, there are some settings, like decimation, that accept only one value, since the two tuners should always use the same decimation factor (if not, the two output streams would have a different sample rate).

-The files in WAV format contain a special chunk called 'auxi' that follows the specification from SpectraVue users guide.
-The two values 'unused4' and 'unused5' in the 'auxi' chunk contain the initial gains in 1/1000 of a dB (a 'milli dB'); in other words a value of 57539 means a gain of 57.539 dB.
+The files in SDRuno format contain a special chunk called 'auxi' that follows the same format used by SDRuno The two values 'unused4' and 'unused5' in the 'auxi' chunk contain the initial gains in 1/1000 of a dB (a 'milli dB'); in other words a value of 57539 means a gain of 57.539 dB.
 These gains shouldn't change during a recording unless AGC is enabled (see 'gains file' below).

-The WAV files in RF64 format can also optionally contain time markers stored in a 'r64m' chunk, following the format described EBU technical specification 3306 v1.1 (July 2009).
+There also an experimental WAV RF64 format that can optionally contain time markers stored in a 'r64m' chunk, following the format described EBU technical specification 3306 v1.1 (July 2009).
 The command line argument '-m' enables these time markers at specified intervals; for instance '-m 60' creates a marker at the beginning of each minute; '-m 900' creates markers at 0, 15, 30, and 45 minutes past the hour.
 The labels for these time markers are the timestamps in ISO8601/RFC3339 format (including nanoseconds; for instance '2025-11-18T15:55:45.123456789Z')

 The utility can also write a secondary file with the gain changes; anytime one of the gain values changes (because of AGC), a new entry is added to this file with:
    - sample number (uint64_t)